srikanth9488/aes-encryption/README.md

 # aes encryption
-Aes encryption with GCM and PKCS5PADDING!
+AES encryption with GCM and PKCS5PADDING!